 Assessing The Situation

-Before any form of recovery is tackled, it’s best to look at where we are as of this moment.
+Before tackling any form of recovery, it’s best to look at where we are at this moment.
 All over the world, countries are looking for ways to alleviate the many challenges brought on by the outbreak.
 Institutions like education are exploring more online options and holding virtual classes for their students.
-Most operations are not at their full capacity as more focus is being put into critical areas such as food, household needs, and goods.
-In terms of businesses, we are seeing continuity plans that prioritize employee safety being deployed, with more workforces opting for remote work as the default.
+Most operations are not at full capacity as priority is being put into areas such as food and household needs.
+In terms of businesses, there are continuity plans prioritizing employee safety, with more workforces defaulting towards remote work.

-When seen from an operational perspective, it can certainly be challenging to even tackle the next step for many of us will be.
+From an operational perspective, it can be challenging to even tackle the next step for many of us will be.
 However, with the proper focus and resolve, it is a challenge that is worth taking.
-By being aware of the scale and depth of action required, businesses can begin to formulate what their recovery strategy will be.
+By being aware of the scale and depth of action required, businesses can formulate what their recovery strategy will be.

 Vulnerability And Opportunity

-If you look at how the outbreak has affected different industries, it is clear that many vulnerabilities were brought to light.
+Looking at how the outbreak affected different industries, it is clear that many vulnerabilities came to light.
 At the same time, however, it also revealed brand new opportunities for businesses to improve their output.
-As part of the business recovery, companies can determine which costs need to be truly fixed and what is more required of them as part of their business recovery.
+Companies should decide on their fixed costs and what is more required of them as part of their business recovery.

-We’re also seeing opportunities to adapt newer technologies into better productivity, which could very well be accelerated in the coming months.
+We’re also seeing opportunities to adapt newer technologies into better productivity.
+Look for these approaches accelerating in the coming months.

 It’s clear that we will see a shift in the preferences and expectations of individuals, whether as citizens, employees, and consumers.
 Many already embraced the efficiency of contactless transactions during the outbreak and it could very well be the next normal once it passes.